See this open floor plan basement completed on a budget of $1200. Includes a loft-style exposed beam painted ceiling, floors, and walls

 Do you have a basement crawl space?

-This $100 room update for a entryway and basement stairwell includes diy faux shutters on the crawl space entry and and angled stairwell hanging coat closet.
+This $100 room update for an entryway and basement stairwell includes DIY faux shutters on the crawl space entry, an angled stairwell hanging coat closet, and a tutorial for a painted stair runner with a paint trimmed edge.